Current Weather Underground Report for Red Bluff

 sunlight on your unprotected skin.

-11. Whenever possible, wait until October to plant trees
+11. Whenever possible, wait until late October to plant trees

 and shrubs.